HFM3/kmlb/README.md

 #### About a Line's Style

 Each defined style requires a name that is unique to the KML document being created.
-Every other `line_style()` parameter is optional when creating a line style.
+Other than **name**, each  of the other `line_style()` parameters are optional when creating a line style.
 The default color of a line is red with a light transparent blue extrusion color.

 #### Example